50 Biggest Myths About McDonald’s Food

 The word on the street is that the Golden Arches includes ground-up worms to supplement their beef as a cheaper alternative.
-But just like the eyeball theory, this one doesn’t hold up the economic test because worms are actually more expensive to buy per pound than beef.
+But just like the eyeball theory, this one doesn’t hold up the economic test, because worms are actually more expensive to buy per pound than beef.
 Several satirical media outlets will drum up this story from time to time to get clicks, but it’s nothing more than an urban legend.

 There’s a small part of the Internet who believe that McDonald’s doesn’t use 100 percent real beef in its patties.
 The theory is that McDonald’s buys its supply of beef from a company called 100 Percent Beef, so they can use the tricky wordplay on their customers.
-This claim is not only false but McDonald’s supply chains are fairly transparent about where they source their ingredients.
+This claim is not only false, but McDonald’s supply chains are also fairly transparent about where they source their ingredients.

-The French Fries Don’t Decay
+The French Fries don’t decay.

 Like the myth about their burgers, America’s favorite fries have gained a social media reputation for having an unnatural shelf life.
 Sure, your fries won’t grow mold or bacteria if it’s stored in a dry environment, but would you really go for two weeks’ old crispy spuds to satisfy a salty craving?
 We didn’t think so.

-McDonald’s Fries are Vegan
+McDonald’s fries are vegan.

 Just because the fries don’t use beef tallow it doesn’t mean they’re safe for vegan consumption.
 McDonald’s actually uses “natural beef flavoring” in their fries in both the U.S. and Canada.
 Because the flavoring is actually made from milk, the fries are vegetarian but not vegan.
-If you want vegan World Famous fries, head across the pond, where they don’t add beef flavoring to their spuds.
+If you want vegan fries, head across the pond, where they don’t add beef flavoring to their spuds.

 Natural beef flavoring isn’t the only thing you’ll find in McDonald’s fries.
-While the first ingredient is potatoes, they also contain a vegetable oil mix, salt and sodium acid pyrophosphate, which is used to maintain color.
-That said, McDonald’s isn’t trying to hide these ingredients because all of them are listed on their website.
+While the first ingredient is potatoes, they also contain a vegetable oil mix, salt, and sodium acid pyrophosphate, which is used to maintain color.
+That said, McDonald’s isn’t trying to hide these ingredients, because all of them are listed on their website.

 In a 2014 video by famed food writer Michael Pollan, he argued that McDonald’s picked only perfect potatoes for their fires and threw the rest away.
 This is half true because McDonald’s is picky about the potatoes they use in their fries.